Suggested Reading: Acts 4:5-18

 We are often guilty of this same behavior.
 When the facts don't fit our own view of the world, we choose to ignore or reinterpret the facts in order to preserve our own opinions.
 Nowhere is this more evident than in the political realm.
 Whether Democrat or Republican, conservative or progressive, moderate or independent, it is often very easy to ignore or disbelieve the facts that don't promote our own worldview.
 And we don't confine our hypocrisy to politics.
 We play the same game when we stake our reputation on a misinformed opinion and choose to double-down rather than admit our error.
 We make wild accusations based on feelings or rumors and then refuse to apologize when presented with the truth.
 We cling to a poorly formed doctrine and claim the Bible passage which contradicts our opinion must not really mean what it says.
 But as followers of the One who called himself the Way, the Truth and the Life, we must care more for abiding in the truth than for the being seen as right.

-When the facts don't fit with your opinion, change your opinion.
+When the facts don't fit with our opinion, we must change our opinion.
 We can't afford to trade the truth for a lie just to save our pride.